aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/jpeg/_index.md

 ﻿---
-title: Convert from JPEG to other formats Via .NET
+title: Convert from JPEG(Joint Photographic Experts Group) to other formats Via .NET image API
 weight: 3920
 url: /net/conversion/from/jpeg
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging you can easily convert from JPEG to other formats
+description: Using Aspose.Imaging for .NET you can easily convert from JPEG(Joint Photographic Experts Group) to other formats
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Image Files Conversion from JPEG Via .NET" h2="Convert from JPEG to other formats" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Image Files Conversion from JPEG(Joint Photographic Experts Group) Via .NET image API" h2="Convert from Joint Photographic Experts Group to other formats using Aspose.Imaging API" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from JPEG" %}}
+{{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from JPEG(Joint Photographic Experts Group)" %}}
 Aspose.Imaging allows automate a lot of conversions from JPEG to other formats on .NET platform.
+A JPEG is a type of image format that is saved using the method of lossy compression.
+The output image, as result of compression, is a trade-off between storage size and image quality.
+Users can adjust the compression level to achieve the desired quality level while at the same time reduce the storage size.
+Image quality is negligibly affected if 10:1 compression is applied to the image.
+The higher the compression value, the higher the degradation in image quality.
 <br/>
-Full list of supported conversions:
+Full list of supported conversions from JPEG:
 {{% /blocks/products/pf/feature-page-section %}}
 <div class="container-fluid productfamilypage bg-gray">
     <div class="convertypes bg-gray agp-content section">